|

 that one division) and if it should prove a failure,

-it would then be said, a
+it would then be said, and very properly, that we

-g those people ahead to get killed because
+were shoving those people ahead to get killed because

-we did not care anything about the
+we did not care anything about them.
+But that could

 not be said if we put white troops in front.
+(Report

-mmittee on the Conduct of the War on the
+of the Committee on the Conduct of the War on the

 Attack on Petersburg the 30th Day of July,7 1864

-gton, 1865, p.
+Washington, 1865, p.
 5

 Whatever the reasoning, it was a regretful decision.